-Thursday Night Live is a new livestream series/Digital Art talk show hosted by the MacKenzie’s Digital Coordinators.
-Each event will feature guests from various corners of the Online/Digital Arts community who join the hosts as they deliver workshops, panels, tours, and talks that expand our understandings on how to view, make, and enjoy digital art in our emerging new realities.
+MacKenzie Art Gallery livestream series/Digital Art talk shows were hosted by our Digital Coordinators, Cat Bluemke and Jonathon Carroll.
+Each event will featured guests from various corners of the Online/Digital Arts community joining to deliver workshops, panels, tours, and talks to help expand our understandings on how to view, make, and enjoy digital art in our emerging new realities.

 Gone in a Flash